Marcel-André Casasola Merkle

 Marcel-André Casasola Merkle (born 10 August 1977 in Nuremberg, Bavaria, Germany) is a game designer.

-Until now, he published thirteen games and illustrated over 20.
+He has published thirteen games, including Rules!, and illustrated for over 20.
 Together with other designers, he is active as a game editor since 1999 (amongst others for TransAmerica, 2002).
 He is co-founder (2000) of the publishing company Lookout Games.
 His games "Verräter" ("traitor") and "Meuterer" ("mutineer") have won the "À-la-carte-Kartenspielpreis" price of the German games magazine "Fairplay".
 He's also the initiator of the wiki "Lexikon des Spieleerfindens" ("lexicon of game-invention").